 The main element of any good training plan is – of course – running.
 But how many days you’ll be running a week depends on the plan you’re following.
 Some will have you running five or six days a week while others will schedule in three runs a week.
 Our plan starts with three runs in week one, before jumping up to five runs per week, then peaking at six runs a week.

 How much mileage?

 The total mileage per week also varies by plan.
-Beginner plans will often start with a weekly mileage of 24 to 40 kilometers to establish a solid base before increasing the miles as the weeks go on.
+Beginner plans will often start with a weekly mileage of 15 to 25 miles to establish a solid base before increasing the miles as the weeks go on.

-Most intermediate plans include 48 to 80 kilometers per week, with a mixture of long runs, short runs and speed work.
-Our marathon training plan peaks at 77km (nearly 48 miles).
+Most intermediate plans include 30 to 50 miles per week, with a mixture of long runs, short runs and speed work.
+Our marathon training plan peaks at 48 miles.
 Advanced plans can often exceed 50 miles per week, with some experienced runners doing 70 miles each week.

 What kind of sessions?

 The secret sauce for any marathon training plan is the long run.
 If you need to skip a run at any point while training for your marathon (and it’s inevitable that you will – don’t sweat it!), make sure it’s not the long run.
 Long runs help train your body to run for longer distances.
 Which is kind of the point of marathon training…